-a Look at some sentences which describe the painting.
+a Look at some sentences that describe the painting.
 Complete them with a word or phrase from the list.

-n (x2) on (x2) under in front of be hind be tween ext to on the right on the left in the middle 1 There are two people the room.
-2 The woman is standing, and the man is sitting 3 of the painting, the man and the woman, there's an open window.
+n (x2) on (x2) under in front of behind between next to on the right on the left in the middle

+1 There are two people the room.

+2 The woman is standing, and the man is sitting

+3 of the painting, the man and the woman, there's an open window.

 4 A white cat is sitting the man.

-5 There's a carpet the man's chair.
-6 There's a telephone the floor the man's chair.
+5 There's a rug the man's chair.

+There's a telephone the floor the man's chair.

 7 the telephone there's a lamp.

-8 the woman there's a table, and a vase with flowers it.
+8 the woman there's a table, and a vase with

+flowersit.

-b (1)25)) Listen and check.
+b (125)) Listen and check.
 Then cover the sentences and look at the painting.
 Say where the things and people are.